openforis/sepal/README.md

    automatically launched when users access their sandboxes, and terminated when users disconnect.
 Users get to decide which instance type each sandbox session will be running on.

 3. Operation server, one single instance.
-It tests and deploys the software, monitors the health of the deployments, and provides a user interface where user usage can be monitored, and disk/instance use quotas can be configured.
+It tests and deploys the software, monitors the health of the system, and provides a user interface where user usage can be monitored, and disk/instance use quotas can be configured.
    This instance can be fairly small.